-17.3 Printing profiling information
+16.3 Printing profiling information

 The ocamlprof command produces a source listing of the program modules where execution counts have been inserted as comments.
-For instance, ocamlprof foo.ml prints the source code for the foo module, with comments indicating how many times the functions in this module have been called.
+For instance, prints the source code for the foo module, with comments indicating how many times the functions in this module have been called.
 Naturally, this information is accurate only if the source file has not been modified after it was compiled.